 - Auto service contracts usually kick in when the manufacturer’s warranty expires.
-These always cost extra, while warranties are baked into the car’s purchase price.
+These always cost extra and can be purchased at a later date while warranties are baked into the car’s purchase price.

 You might even have similar coverage through some of your other financial products.
 For example, auto insurance might cover rental car expenses and roadside assistance, while your credit card might cover trip interruptions.
-If you buy an auto service contract that offers similar benefits, make sure that you’re not duplicating coverage and check how much the service contract will pay toward a claim.
+If you buy a vehicle service contract with similar benefits, verify that it doesn’t overlap with existing coverage.

 How to get the most out of your service contract

 You may not be able to negotiate the price of an extended warranty like you can negotiate car prices, but you can shop around.

 Get a few quotes for auto service contracts and, as you compare offers, look at these features: